|2014 AFF Champion: Thailand|

 AM: Therdsak Chaiman (Thailand)

 Therdsak is one of Southeast Asia's greatest footballers.
 For his club football, he played in Thailand, Singapore and Vietnam.
-He won S.League player of the year in 2002.
+In 2002, he was loaned out to SAFFC in Singapore and proceeded to win the S.League player of the year.
 In 2003, Therdsak led BEC Tero Sasana to the final of the AFC Champions League, winning the MVP award.
-For Thailand, he played 75 times.
+For Thailand, he played 75 times between 1994 and 2002.
 He won the Tiger Cup in 2002, where he won the MVP award.